-In 2007, a provision amounting to P4.6 million in connection with Excel Unified's pending settlement of a dispute regarding a right of way in Wedgewoods was recognized.
-The provision remains outstanding as of the reporting periods.
+In 2007, a provision amounting to P4.6 million in connection with Excel Unified's pending settlement of a right-of-way (ROW) dispute in Wedgewoods was recognized.
+The provision remains outstanding as of this reporting period.
 The Group's management, based on the advice of its legal counsels, believes that the recognized provision with regard to its legal case is reasonable and additional liabilities or losses, if any, that may arise from other claims will not have material effect on its consolidated financial statements.